bcgov/data-publication/pages/dps_bcgw_w.md

 Once you have submitted a request for data publication, DataBC will send you a confirmation of your request, usually within a few business days.

-#### BCGW Data Publication Work Plan
-Along with the confirmation of your request, DataBC will send you a BCGW Data Publication Work Plan.
-This work plan is required to be signed by both the client and DataBC prior to work starting on the project.
-It outlines roles and responsibsilites, and describes expectations from both DataBC and the client as we work together to publish your data in the BCGW.
-Once signed, you will then send it back to DataBC.
-DataBC will provide you with a final copy, signed by both parties.

 ### Data Publication Workflow

 The following illustration shows the steps in the data publication process: